strohne/Facepager/README.md

 - Mac OS X: Unzipp the file from the [releases page](https://github.com/strohne/Facepager/releases), drag & drop the App to your "Applications" folder.
 When a warning about the the source pop's up you should allow the installation of non-app-store applications (go to "System Preferrences>Security & Privacy" and check "Anywhere").
 If you do not want to change your security settings permanently, you may open the Facepager by CTRL+Click on the icon (each time on startup).
 - Linux: There is no binary release, see src/readme.txt for steps to run under linux.

+### Getting help

+Try the [help button](http://strohne.github.io/Facepager/) built into Facepager or directly go to the [Wiki](https://github.com/strohne/Facepager/wiki).
+There you find everything to get you started.

+You can get help regarding specific problems in the [Facepager Usergroup on Facebook](https://www.facebook.com/groups/136224396995428/).
+If you want to be informed about updates please follow the [Facebook Page](https://www.facebook.com/groups/136224396995428/).

 ### Getting started

-1. Click "New Database" in the toolbar to create a blank database
+1.	**Create a database**: click `New Database` in the Menu Bar](https://github.com/strohne/Facepager/wiki/Layout#menu-bar).
+2.	**Login to Facebook**: In the Facebook tab of the [Query Setup](https://github.com/strohne/Facepager/wiki/Layout#query-setup) click on `Login to Facebook` to get a valid access token.
+Notice: the [Access Token](https://github.com/strohne/Facepager/wiki/OpenAuthorization-and-Access-Token) is like a password to Facebook.
+Since it may be printed in the status log and saved in the application settings don't give anyone untrusted access to your computer or to the status log.
-2. Add Facebook IDs by clicking "Add Nodes" in the toolbar.
-Enter the last part of a Facebook page, e.g. enter "Tatort" for the page "http://www.facebook.com/Tatort".
-Alternatively you can enter "me" as reference to yourself.
+3.	**Add nodes**: Add Facebook IDs by clicking `Add Nodes` in the Menu Bar.
+Enter the last part of a Facebook page, e.g. enter "Uni.Greifswald.de" for the page "https://www.facebook.com/Uni.Greifswald.de" or enter "TheAcademy" for the page "https://www.facebook.com/TheAcademy".
-3. Select the Facebook tab and type `https://graph.facebook.com/v2.10/` into the Base path field.
-4. Type `<Object ID>` into the Resource field.
+4.	**Setup query**: Type `https://graph.facebook.com/v3/` into the Base path field of the Query Setup.
+Type `<Object ID>` into the Resource field.
+Delete any Parameters.
-5. Delete any parameters.
 Then add just one parameter: the term `fields` goes into the left side, the term `name,category,fan_count,birthday` goes into the right side.
 See https://developers.facebook.com/docs/graph-api/reference/page/ for other fields if you like.
-6. In the Facebook tab click on "Login to Facebook" and login to get a valid access token.
-Notice: the access token is like a password to Facebook.
-Since it may be printed in the status log and saved in the application settings don't give anyone untrusted access to your computer or to the status log.
-7. Select one or more nodes in the view and click "Fetch data".
-Look at the status log (make sure "Log all requests" was enabled) to see how the URL is assembled from your settings.
+7.	**Fetch data**: select one or more nodes in the [Nodes View](https://github.com/strohne/Facepager/wiki/Layout#nodes-view) and click `Fetch data`.
+Look at the Status Log (make sure "Log all requests" was enabled) to see how the URL is assembled from your settings.
-8. Click "Expand nodes" in the toolbar and select one of the new child nodes.
-The raw data is shown to the right.
+8.	**Inspect data**: Expand your node or click `Expand nodes` in the Menu Bar to open all nodes.
+Select one of the new child nodes.
+The raw data is shown in the [Data View](https://github.com/strohne/Facepager/wiki/Layout#data-view) to the right.
-9. Change the column setup according to your needs by adding keys found in the raw data into the "Custom Table Columns" area.
-Don't forget to click "Apply Column Setup".
+9.	**Setup columns**: Click `Clear Column Setup` below the "Custom Table Columns" area.
+Change the Column Setup according to your needs by adding keys found in the raw data into the "Custom Table Columns" area.
+You can use `Add Column` after you clicked on the specific key or just use `Add All Columns`.
+Don't forget to click `Apply Column Setup` in the [Column Setup](https://github.com/strohne/Facepager/wiki/Layout#column-setup) to add them in the Nodes View.
+If the columns don't show up make sure to scroll right or to resize the columns (click between the headers).
+10. **Export data**: Click [`Export Data`](https://github.com/strohne/Facepager/wiki/Export-Data) to get a CSV file.
+Notice the options in the export mode field of the export dialog.
+You can open CSV files with Excel oder any statistics software you like.

 10. For further information, click the "help" button and try the default presets.

-### Getting help

-Try the [help button](http://strohne.github.io/Facepager/) built into Facepager.

-You can get help regarding specific problems in the [Facepager Usergroup on Facebook](https://www.facebook.com/groups/136224396995428/).
-If you want to be informed about updates please follow the [Facebook Page](https://www.facebook.com/groups/136224396995428/).

 ### Citation